Constitution and Bylaws

 Because the University Council, the senates, the senate and university commissions and standing committees constitute a legislative system, their charges, memberships, relationships, and the processes they hold in common are defined in the University Council Constitution and Bylaws.
 All aspects of senates not defined in these documents shall be defined in senate constitutions and bylaws.

 In order for this system to function as intended, the roles and authority of its different components as presented in this document must be maintained, and participants in shared governance are expected to adhere to these statements of purpose, function, or charge.
 Senate and commission charges identify the areas of legislative authority and responsibility for the relevant body.
 These charges are not exhaustive: when questions arise regarding the relevance of the topic of a resolution to a commission or senate charge, they will be addressed to the parliamentarian and, if necessary, the University Council Cabinet.
-Per Article III Section 3 of the University Council Bylaws, the University Council Cabinet will review all resolutions for agreement with the commission charge.
-Determination of the authority of a commission to advance a resolution rests with the University Council Cabinet and the University Council.
+Per Article III Section 3 of the University Council Bylaws, the University Council Cabinet will review all resolution proposals for agreement with the commission charge.
+At its discretion, University Council Cabinet may delegate limited authority to the Office of the Vice President for Policy and Governance to approve resolution proposals that clearly fall within a commission's charge, and the OVPPG will regularly inform the University Council Cabinet of all such decisions.
+University Council Cabinet retains veto power over all such decisions made by the Office of the Vice President for Policy and Governance; ultimate determination of the authority of a commission to advance a resolution rests with the University Council Cabinet and the University Council.

 Further information about the nature and on-going work of our system of shared governance in all its aspects can be found here: https://governance.vt.edu/